 f.
 The signature of the person filing the complaint.

-3. The Office of Student Affairs shall investigate all complaints.
-Within five (5) business days of the filing of a complaint, the Dean shall determine whether there are reasonable grounds to believe that a violation of the Code has occurred.
+- The Office of Student Affairs shall investigate all complaints.
+Within five (5) business days of the filing of a complaint, the Dean or designee shall determine whether there are reasonable grounds to believe that a violation of the Code has occurred.
 If it is determined that reasonable grounds exist, pre-hearing procedures will be initiated.
-At this point the College becomes the Complainant throughout the student conduct process.
+At this point the College becomes the Complainant/Reporting Party throughout the student conduct process.

-1. The Dean shall appoint a Student Conduct Officer.
-The Student Conduct Officer shall be a member of the faculty, administration, or the Office of Student Affairs.
+- The Dean or designee shall appoint a Student Conduct Officer.
+The Student Conduct Officer shall be a member of the faculty, administration, or the Division of Student Affairs.

-2. The Student Conduct Officer will email and mail, via campus mailbox, a written notice of the charges to the Respondent.
+2. The Student Conduct Officer will email a written notice of the charges to the Respondent/Responding Party.
 Failure to respond to a written notice of charges is a violation of the Code and may result in additional charges.
-The notice will also remind the Respondent of how to access the Code so that the student can understand the procedures that will be followed.
+The notice will also remind the Respondent/Responding Party of how to access the Code so that the student can understand the procedures that will be followed.
 The written notice of charges shall include a statement of the essential facts constituting a violation of the Code.

-3. The Student Conduct Officer will conduct a preliminary meeting with the Respondent charged with violation of the Code.
-The meeting shall be conducted within five (5) business days of the date that the written notice of charges is mailed to the Respondent unless the Respondent provides documentation of extenuating circumstances preventing the Respondent from meeting with the Student Conduct Officer within five (5) business days of the notice being mailed to the student.
+3. The Student Conduct Officer will conduct a preliminary meeting with the Respondent/Responding Party charged with violation of the Code.
+The meeting shall be conducted within five (5) business days of the date that the written notice of charges is mailed to the Respondent/Responding Party unless the Respondent/Responding Party provides documentation of extenuating circumstances preventing the Respondent/Responding Party from meeting with the Student Conduct Officer within five (5) business days of the notice being emailed to the student.
 The preliminary meeting has two purposes:

-a.
-To review the alleged violations and charges, the Code of Conduct, the hearing option and process, possible sanctions, as well as to answer any questions the Respondent may have, and
+- To review the alleged violations and charges, the Code of Conduct, the hearing options and process, possible sanctions, as well as to answer any questions the Respondent/Responding Party may have, and

 b.
-To give the Respondent the option of acknowledging responsibility for the alleged violation and to accept the sanction proposed by the Student Conduct Officer in accordance with the Code or to contest responsibility and/or the sanction through the hearing process.
-The decision of the Respondent shall be confirmed in writing.
+To give the Respondent/Responding Party the option of acknowledging responsibility for the alleged violation and to accept the sanction proposed by the Student Conduct Officer in accordance with the Code or to contest responsibility and/or the sanction through the hearing process.
+The decision of the Respondent/Responding Party shall be confirmed in writing.

-4. Respondents can choose to have an advisor of their choice present at the preliminary meeting with the Student Conduct Officer.
+- Respondents/Responding Parties can choose to have an advisor of their choice present at the preliminary meeting with the Student Conduct Officer.
 The advisor must be a member of the College community.
-College employees who have a potential conflict of interest may not serve as an advisor to the Respondent.
-The advisor can speak with the Respondent during the course of the preliminary meeting, but cannot speak for the student, act as attorney or otherwise participate in the meeting.
+College employees who have a potential conflict of interest may not serve as an advisor to the Respondent/Responding Party.
+The advisor can speak with the Respondent/Responding Party during the course of the preliminary meeting, but cannot speak for the student, act as attorney or otherwise participate in the meeting.

-5. The Respondent and the Respondent’s advisor, if any, shall have the right to inspect all of the information that will be presented during the Community Board hearing at least three (3) business days before the hearing.
-The College also has the right to review any information the Respondent intends to use at the hearing at least three (3) business days before the hearing.
+5. The Respondent/Responding Party and the Respondent’s/Responding Party/s advisor, if any, shall have the right to inspect all of the information that will be presented during the Community Board hearing at least three (3) business days before the hearing.
+The College also has the right to review any information the Respondent/Reporting Party intends to use at the hearing at least three (3) business days before the hearing.

 6. The Dean, in consultation with the President, is authorized to institute interim measures including, but not limited to, removal from on-campus housing, restrictions on attending classes, restriction on attending on-campus activities and, when appropriate, suspension from the College if, in their judgment, the student’s continued presence or use of privileges at the College pending the outcome of proceedings, is likely to cause harm to members of the College community.
 Any interim suspension shall be based upon information gathered in the initial stage of the investigation of student misconduct.
 Students issued an interim suspension must be provided an expedited emergency hearing within 48 hours of the preliminary hearing conducted by the Student Conduct Officer.

 b.
 No member of the Board may have a conflict of interest in the proceeding, he/she will not be eligible to serve.
-The Complainant or the Respondent may request that any member of the Board step down when a conflict of interest exists.
+The Complainant/Reporting Party or the Respondent/Responding Party may request that any member of the Board step down when a conflict of interest exists.

 c.
-The Student Conduct Officer shall advise the Community Board during the hearing and, if necessary, provide the tie-breaking vote when the Board decision is evenly split concerning a Respondent’s responsibility or sanction.
+The Student Conduct Officer shall advise the Community Board during the hearing and, if necessary, provide the tie-breaking vote when the Board decision is evenly split concerning a Respondent’s/Responding Party’s responsibility or sanction.

-a.
-All Community Board hearings shall be conducted within fifteen business days of the Respondent’s request for a hearing, unless extenuating circumstances require an extension of no more than fifteen additional business days.
-The Respondent and Complainant shall be given no less than three (3) business days’ notice of when and where the hearing will be scheduled.
-If a Respondent fails to appear without justification, the Board may continue in the Respondent’s absence.
+- All Community Board hearings shall be conducted within fifteen business days of the Respondent’s/Responding Party’s request for a hearing, unless extenuating circumstances require an extension of no more than fifteen additional business days.
+The Respondent/Responding Party and Complainant/Reporting Party shall be given no less than three (3) business days’ notice of when and where the hearing will be scheduled.
+If a Respondent/Responding Party fails to appear without justification, the Board may continue in the Respondent’s/Responding Party’s absence.

 b.
 At the start of the hearing the Student Conduct Officer will announce that the proceedings will be recorded and then turn the proceeding over to the Chair.